13aece5e-4824-11ee-9e6c-42010a40000b

 PEMPHIGUS VULGARIS

-Autoimmune disease due to antibodies to desmoglein 3 +/- desmoglein 1
+Charaterised by antibodies against desmoglein 3 and/or desmoglein 1

-Distribution can often initially affect the scalp, face and be in a shawl-like distribution on the upper central torso
+The skin lesions can often initially appear on the scalp, face, and in a shawl-like distribution on the upper central torso.

 Skin biopsy: